Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 Best eSIM for Jamaica 2026: Final Verdict

-Going to the Blue Mountains? → Holafly (Digicel) or Saily (dual-network).
-Both give you the best shot at mountain coverage.
-Download offline maps in Kingston before you start climbing — there is no second chance at elevation.
+- Going to the Blue Mountains? → Holafly (Digicel) or Saily (dual-network).
+Download offline maps in Kingston first.

 Keep Reading